xhrebi04/flp_simplify_bkg_test/README.md

 ## HOW TO RUN SCRIPT
-1) Copy YOUR_PROJECT.sh to same directory as tests folder and testMyProject.sh
+1) Copy YOUR_PROJECT to same directory as tests folder and testMyProject.sh
-2) chmod +x testMyProject.sh
+2) build your projekt
-3) build your projekt
+3) chmod +x testMyProject.sh
 4) ./testMyProject.sh

 ## IMPORTANT